Ouranosinc/scen_workflow_afr/README.md

 ### v1.0.2

-The following feature was added:
+The following features were added:
 - generation of time series for climate variables (was done earlier for climate indices);
 - determination of minimum and maximum values in plots of time series (scenarios and indices).

-### v1.0.3 (currently under development)
+### v1.0.3

-The following feature was added:
+The following features were added:
+- storage of script parameters in a .ini file;
-- specification of the complete execution and input directories in the INI file.
+- specification of the complete execution and input directories.

 ## Upcoming features

 The following features will be added to upcoming versions:
 - generation of maps for climate variables;
-- storage of script parameters in a .ini file;
 - compatibility with gridded data (not only at a station).

 ## Contributing